Portfolio optimisation with options: Constructing dependence structure for options portfolios

 \subsubsection{Empirical motivation}

-For clarity in the rest of the paper, we shall write an~$x\%$ OTM option for an option being~$x\%$ out of the money; for example, a~$5\%$ OTM Call on~$S$ has strike $K = 1.05 S_T$, a~$10\%$ OTM Put on~$S$ has strike $K = 0.9 S_T$, and a $10\%$ either-side OTM Strangle has lower strike $K = 0.9 S_T$ and upper strike $\widetilde{K} = 1.1 S_T$.
-Before analysing the conditional dependency matrix more in details, consider some empirical evidence.
-In Figure~\ref{fig:DepMat1}(top), the dependency matrix~$\LLa$ of~$5\%$, $30$-day-to-maturity European Call options uses sample data from the last~$8$ years.
-Intuitively we expect to see clear dependence by sectors, as stocks within sectors normally rise large amounts at similar times.
+For clarity onwards, we shall write an~$x\%$ OTM option for an option being~$x\%$ out of the money; for example, a~$5\%$ OTM Call on~$S$ has strike $K = 1.05 S_T$, a~$10\%$ OTM Put on~$S$ has strike $K = 0.9 S_T$, and a $10\%$ either-side OTM Strangle has lower strike $K = 0.9 S_T$ and upper strike $\widetilde{K} = 1.1 S_T$.
+Before analysing the conditional dependency matrix in detail, consider some empirical evidence.
+In Figure~\ref{fig:DepMat11}, the dependency matrix~$\LLa$ of~$5\%$, $30$-day-to-maturity European Calls uses sample data from the last~$8$ years.
+Intuitively we expect to see clear dependence by sector, as stocks within sectors normally rise at similar times.
 There are three clear blocks with high dependence, centered around Technologies, Financials and Automobiles, indicating that the payouts between~$5\%$, $30$-day-to-maturity Call options are highly correlated intra-sector as expected.
 Some stocks such as Ford (F) have particularly high values on the diagonal, indicative of the poor recent performance of the stock and the low probability of returns greater than~$5\%$ during a $30$-day period.
-Figure~\ref{fig:DepMat1}(bottom) scales it up and includes~$5\%$, 30-day-to maturity European Put options and~$2\%$, $30$-day-to-maturity European Strangle options.
+Figure~\ref{fig:DepMat12} scales it up and includes~$5\%$, 30-day-to maturity European Puts and~$2\%$, $30$-day-to-maturity European Strangles.
 There is high dependence between diagonal blocks as expected.
-Additionally, the strangle has cross dependence with both Put and Call options, importantly almost always on the same stocks.
+Additionally, the Strangle has cross dependence with both Puts and Calls, importantly almost always on the same stocks.
 The Call-Put dependence blocks also show the expected dependence structure, close to zero for all coefficients indicating negative correlation between the option payouts, reflecting that collectively stocks are likely to rise or fall at similar times in bull or bear markets.